NelsonPython/tuningGuides/GATK.md

 Install the Cromwell Workflow Management system and configure it to use the local scratch device on the compute nodes.

 1. In order to install Cromwell, the "sbt" build tool is required.
-Install sbt:

-	a.
+First, install sbt.
 Add the sbt online repository

 ```
 dnf config-manager --add-repo https://www.scala-sbt.org/sbt-rpm.repo
 ```

-	b.
-Install sbt build tool:
+Then, install sbt build tool:

 ```
 dnf -y install sbt
 ```

-2. Download Cromwell from the git repository:

-	a.
-Create a directory for installing Cromwell:
+2. Download Cromwell from the git repository and create a directory for installing Cromwell:

 ```
 mkdir -p ${GENOMICS_PATH}/cromwell
 ```

-	b.
 Set the owner of that directory to the cromwell user and the cromwell group.
 Change the ownership permissions in order to allow access.

 ```
 chmod 775 -R ${GENOMICS_PATH}/Cromwell
 chown -R cromwell:cromwell ${GENOMICS_PATH}/Cromwell
 ```

-	c.
 Login to the cromwell user account:

 ```
 su - cromwell
 ```

-	d.
 Use git to clone the Cromwell git repository:

 ```
 cd ${GENOMICS_PATH}/cromwell
 git clone https://github.com/broadinstitute/cromwell.git
 ```

-	e.
-This guide was tested and validated with version 52 of Cromwell.
-Checkout version 52 from the repository:
+Since this guide was tested and validated with version 52 of Cromwell, checkout version 52 from the repository:

 ```
 cd cromwell
 git checkout 52
 ```

-3. Configure Cromwell to use the local NVMe disk as scratch space:
+3. Configure Cromwell to use the local NVMe disk as scratch space.

-	a.
 Open this file for editing:

 ```
 backend/src/main/scala/cromwell/backend/RuntimeEnvironment.scala
 ```

- b.
  Comment out line 3, so it reads:

 ```
 //import java.util.UUID
 ```
-	c.

 Update lines 23 through 27 as shown below:

 ```
 val tempPath: String = {